Table of Contents

 Successfully migrating your store to Shopify

-- configure basic administrative settings;
+- configure the basic administrative settings;

-- export and then import data from the old platform to Shopify (pages, blog, products, etc.) by creating a CSV file, using copy-paste or a dedicated application;
+- export then import data from the old platform to Shopify (pages, blog, products, etc.) by creating a CSV file, using copy-paste or a dedicated application;

 - organize products once the migration is complete;

-- work on the appearance of the online store;
+- work on the online store's appearance;

 - place test orders;

-- configure redirect URLs.
+- configure the redirection URLs.